 3 Patterns

-Articles, Data visualisation and treatment of images, videos, login and splash pages as well as any legal text layouts are described in this chapter.
+Patterns are the combination of Components following the Principals.
+Articles, Data visualisation and treatment of Images, Videos, Launch icons, Login and Splash pages, Maps as well as Tone of voice and Legal text layouts are described in this chapter.
 Consistency patterns insure continuity across all Honeywell digital products.

 GROHE DLS

-In 2018 I led a core team of four designers and a number of external members into the building of the Digital DLS of Grohe, as part of the company digital transformation.
+In 2018 I led a core team of four designers and a number of external members as part of an extended team into the building of the Digital DLS of Grohe.

 Our Approach